williamhilmysusatyo/information-retrieval-final-project/README.md

 ## Features
+The features provided in this ranked retrieval system consist of as follows:
-1. Search anything related to the doctor, patient, and treatment
+- Search anything related to the doctor, patient, and treatment
-2. Search the doctor that handles particular patient
+- Search the doctor that handles particular patient
-3. Search list of patients that took particular treatment
+- Search list of patients that took particular treatment
-4. Search list of treatment that could be done by particular doctor
+- Search list of treatment that could be done by particular doctor
-5. Search list of doctor that took particular treatment
+- Search list of doctor that took particular treatment

 ## Tools
+- Python
+- Jupyter Notebook
+-